Antoni Głowacki: Battle of Britain

 Głowacki was immediately involved in uneventful daily sorties for 10 days (building up his total flying time on Hurricanes to 50 hours), until 15 July when the squadron intercepted Junkers Ju 87 dive-bombers.
 His first combat sorties in Hurricane I, SD-A (VZ124) resulted in a Ju 87 and later in the same day, a Dornier Do 215 destroyed.
 His squadron was deployed four times throughout the day, intercepting raiders over Dover.

 Unlike other RAF pilots, Głowacki preferred to fly one aircraft exclusively, SD-A (V7234), which he considered his "lucky Hurricane."
 During three sorties on 24 August 1940, flying SD-A, Głowacki shot down three Bf 109s and two Junkers Ju 88 bombers over Ramsgate, to become the first "One-day Ace" of the Battle of Britain.

 On 28 August 1940 Głowacki shot down another Bf 109 when flying SD-O (P5193).
 On 31 August 1940, during an attack on group of Dornier Do 17 bombers, he claimed a bomber that dived out of the formation (although the claim was later reverted to a probable), but he was shot down over Gravesend and was injured when his Hurricane SD-P (P3208) crashed and was burnt out.
-After returning from hospital, he was again rotated into regular duty, but had a difficult time regaining his scoring touch.
-Głowacki was promoted to Pilot Officer and on 10 February 1941 was posted to No. 55 OTU at Usworth, where he was a flying instructor specialising in combat tactics.
+After returning from hospital, he was again rotated into regular duty but had a difficult time regaining his scoring touch.
+Głowacki was promoted to Pilot Officer and on 10 February 1941 was posted to No. 55 OTU at Aston Down, where he was a flying instructor specialising in combat tactics.